Prenatal Care at Sanford Health

 - Weekly from the 37th week until delivery

 Care throughout your pregnancy.
 Whether you have a concern during the day, after hours or on a weekend, coverage is available around the clock.
-You will have your provider for periodic checkups and scheduled visits.
-If your provider is unavailable, another team member will see you.
+You will see your provider for periodic checkups and scheduled visits, but if your provider is unavailable, another team member will see you.

 Prenatal ultrasound.
 During normal and high-risk pregnancies, we take a detailed look at your baby’s developing body to diagnose defects in the limbs and vital organs.
 We also can test your baby’s well-being with biophysical profile ultrasound, color imaging and Doppler.